JoshPaulie/OSCAR/README.md

 ## Usage
 - Start OSCAR
 - Player count will update every 10-minutes
-- Exit the app by clicking the status bar entry > Exit
+- Stop the app by clicking the status bar entry and clicking 'Quit'

 ## Download
-Check out the [releases](https://github.com/JoshPaulie/OSCAR/releases) page for the latest build.
-Download **OSCAR.zip**, unzip from within Finder (double-clicking or `Command+O`), move the .app whereever you'd like
+1. Check out the [releases](https://github.com/JoshPaulie/OSCAR/releases) page for the latest build.
+2. Download **OSCAR.zip**
+3. Unzip from within Finder
+4. Move the OSCAR.app wherever you'd like
+5. Run it 😌

 ### Alternate install (from source)
 ```